rocadura/responsive-wedding/README.md

 For testing it can be deployed locally using XAMPP or similar.

-TODOs -Future work:
+TODOs -Future work:\
-PHP-to-email connection to send the invitations automatically Playlist suggestion
+PHP-to-email connection to send the invitations automatically.\
-Bugfix
-Backendimprovements.
+Playlist suggestion.\
+Bugfix.\
+Backend improvements.\

 Follow these steps for a fast local installation of the website: